padmakarPi/ibis-poc-demo/docs/implementation/date-picker-implementation-guide.md

 ```

-If already install the shared-components package then upgrade the package
+If the shared-components package is already installed, upgrade it to version 1.7.43 or above:

 ```
-npm install @vplatform/shared-components@1.7.42
+npm install @vplatform/shared-components@1.7.43

 ```